-- Faculty from outside institutions affiliated with The University of Chicago (e.g., Argonne)
+- Faculty from outside institutions affiliated with the University of Chicago (e.g., Argonne); and

-- UCCCC investigators or associate investigators whose current research is judged as lacking in cancer focus, but who indicate an interest in remaining as cancer center members and intend to increase their cancer-related work.
+- Current UCCCC investigators or associate investigators whose current research has evolved and is judged as lacking in cancer focus, but who indicate an interest in remaining as Cancer Center members and intend to increase their cancer-related work.
 Membership is then re-evaluated within 1-3 years.

 The benefits of Affiliate Membership include:

-- Access to program-specific activities, such as seminars, retreats, journal clubs, and travel funds.
+- Access to program-specific activities, such as seminars, retreats, journal clubs, and travel funds; and

 - Access to UCCCC activities, such as the UCCCC Seminar Series and the UCCCC Translational Conference.